Secret Society of Super Villains

-Secret Society of Super Villains (SSoSV) is a DC Comics title that debuted in May–June 1976.
-The series presented a group of DC's supervillains, mostly foes of the Justice League of America.
+Secret Society of Super Villains (SSoSV) is an American comic book published by DC Comics, created by writer Gerry Conway and artist Pablo Marcos, which first appeared in May–June 1976.
+The series' focuses on a titular group of supervillains, most of whom are foes of the members of the Justice League of America.
 The series was cancelled with issue #15 in July 1978, as part of the DC Implosion, a period when DC suddenly cancelled dozens of comics.

-In the decades following the cancellation of the original book, the fictional group has returned in many forms.
+Following the cancellation of the original series, the fictional group has returned in many forms.